The Transport Finance Law Review: Belgium

 EU Member State

-If not originating from a Belgian authority but from an authority of another EU Member State, then the judicial title will be enforceable in Belgium as an enforceable judgment rendered by a Belgian court, without the need of a court declaration of enforceability.36 The court bailiff shall also proceed to the executory seizure and subsequent judicial sale upon the submission by the claimant of documents listed in Article 42.1.
-Among which are the certificate according to the form as in Annex I for decisions and Annex II for deeds and settlements to the Regulation Brussels I Recast.
+If not originating from a Belgian authority but from an authority of another EU Member State, then the judicial title will be enforceable in Belgium as an enforceable judgment rendered by a Belgian court, without the need of a court declaration of enforceability.29 The bailiff shall also proceed to the executory seizure and subsequent judicial sale upon the submission by the claimant of documents listed in Article 42.1, among which are the certificate according to the form as in Annex I for decisions and Annex II for deeds and settlements to the Regulation Brussels I Recast.
 Prior to relying on a mortgage deed, one should check whether an Annex II certificate can be obtained.

 If the title originates from Switzerland, Norway or Iceland, then the enforcement thereof will be governed by the Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters, signed in Lugano on 30 October 2007.
 Its effects are materially the same as the (old) Brussels I Regulation of 2000.

-If the judgment was rendered by a Court of Singapore, Mexico or Montenegro, then the enforceability of the judgments shall be governed by the 2005 Convention on Choice of Court Agreements,37 which provides for a swift exequatur without review on the merits, and provides for a restriction of grounds for refusal of enforceability.
+If the judgment was rendered by a court of the United Kingdom (see also 'Brexit' hereunder), Singapore, Mexico or Montenegro, then the enforceability of the judgments shall be governed by the 2005 Convention on Choice of Court Agreements of The Hague (Hague Convention)30 if within the scope thereof (exclusive jurisdiction clause), which provides for a swift exequatur without review on the merits, and provides for a restriction of grounds for refusal of enforceability.

-According to article 22, Section 1, Code IPL, a foreign judgment, which is enforceable in the country where it was rendered, shall be declared enforceable in Belgium by a Belgian Court of First Instance judging upon an ex parte application38 to that end.39
+According to Article 22, Section 1, Code IPL, a foreign judgment that is enforceable in the country where it was rendered shall be declared enforceable in Belgium by a Belgian court of first instance judging upon an ex parte application33 to that end.34

-The Court shall not review the matter on the merits40 and the court can only refuse the enforceability on restricted grounds provided for in Article 25, Section 1, Code IPL.
+The court shall not review the matter on the merits,35 and the court can only refuse the enforceability on restricted grounds provided for in Article 25, Section 1, Code IPL.